-Reading comprehension is one of the trickiest skills to impart to a student.
-At the same time, if anything will work, it has to be tutoring, a program developed for the particular student to go their pace and meet their individualized needs.
+As a student moves up through each grade, the assigned reading becomes more challenging.
+If the student has not done a great deal of challenging reading on a recreational basis, it is easy for him or her to fall behind, Reading comprehension is one of the trickiest skills to impart to a student who does not like to read.
+At the same time, if anything will work, it has to be a one-to-one program developed for the particular student to proceed at their pace and meet their individualized needs.

 In my method, it begins with a careful assessment of how that student absorbs information and what their stumbling blocks seem to be.
 It develops by my sharing how I view and analyze written material and the student practicing those principles with the guidance and exercises I provide.
 Much of it, I find, has to do with expanding their vocabulary with an emphasis on denotation and connotation.
 When my students pick up a set of new and productive habits they find every area of learning positively impacted by their improved reading.